dgroomes/java-columnar-query-engine/README.md

 * [ ] Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
 * [ ] Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which
       uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.
+* [ ] Consider creating performance benchmarks.
+Consider using [Java MicroBenchmark Harness](https://github.com/openjdk/jmh)..
+  Be careful with the benchmarks.
+Don't draw overly broad conclusions.
+* [ ] Consider splitting apart a query verifier from a query planner from a query executor (and maybe even a query optimizer but I don't think I care to do that).
+I'm already finding that there is too much verification logic in the engine code which I'd rather be used just for execution.